Apply for Housing

 Before beginning the application process, review the Options and Cost webpage and Services and Accommodations webpage.

-Please pick the application below that corresponds with the semester you are looking for housing in as well as your application type - Single Student or Family Application.
+The application below is a smart form which corresponds with the semester you are looking for housing in as well as your application type - Single Student or Family Application.
+Please fill out all questions that apply to you.
 To request assistance with an application, contact us at uas.housing@alaska.edu.

 After Submitting Your Application